Guide to Bird Feather Patterns

 Gull photo with feather types labelledThe primaries reach the bend in the wing

-I was once watching a red kite hanging in the wind, and I noticed its tail was never still.
-It was constantly twisting and fanning out, making tiny, precise adjustments.
+I was once watching a red kite hanging in the wind, and I noticed its tail was never still—constantly twisting and fanning out, making tiny, precise adjustments in its silent, masterful negotiation with the wind.

-Just for Show: The Drama of Display
+The Drama of Display

 Lapwing showing head plumesA lapwing showing the plumes on the head along with iridescent colours on the wing